How Can I Estimate What My Property Is Worth?

 How can I get a property value estimate?

-There are many ways to get a property value estimate that range from a ballpark figure to a more detailed report.
+There are many ways to get a property value estimate, from a ballpark figure to a more detailed report.
 Below are the most common ways that value is typically determined:

 Home Value Estimator (HVE) or Automated Valuation Model (AVM)